Diploma in Geriatric Medicine

 Non-UK based regulated candidates

-Applicants who hold registration with a regulator outside the UK will be required to get their educational supervisor or line manager to submit a reference form confirming the following regarding the applicant:
+Applicants registered with a regulatory body outside the UK must provide a one-page reference form, completed and submitted by their educational supervisor or line manager.
+This reference must confirm the following details regarding the applicant:

-• That the applicant is in good standing in their professional practice
+• Confirmation that the applicant is in good standing within their professional practice

-Wherever possible, the registration details of the applicant will be verified with the relevant regulator, and the RCP reserves the right to contact the referee directly if further information is required.
+Where possible, the applicant’s registration details will be verified with the relevant regulatory authority.
+The Royal College of Physicians (RCP) reserves the right to contact the referee directly for additional information if required.

-The RCP reserves the right to verify candidate’s eligibility with their awarding institution, and to refuse entry to the examination to candidates who do not meet the eligibility criteria set out above.
+The RCP also reserves the right to verify the applicant’s eligibility with their awarding institution and to decline examination entry to candidates who do not meet the eligibility criteria outlined above.

 Interested in becoming an examiner?